mxagar/satellite_image_water_vectorizer/README.md

   <img src="./assets/scene_1_lake_polygons.png" alt="Identified water body (lake) polygons of scene 1." width=300px>
 </p>

-The remainder of this document explains the structure of the repository, how to use it and the reasoning behind the performed analysis to accomplish all objectives for both scenes.
+The remainder of this document explains the structure of the repository, how to use it and the reasoning behind the performed analysis to accomplish all steps for both scenes.

 :warning: **Important**: the result files are located in [`results`](results).